J. Robert Oppenheimer: Childhood and education

-Oppenheimer was born Julius Robert Oppenheimer (Note: Oppenheimer's birth certificate reads "Julius Robert Oppenheimer", and his college transcript "J Robert Oppenheimer".
-Oppenheimer himself said the J stood for nothing, and his brother Frank "surmised that the J was symbolic, a gesture in the direction of naming the eldest son after the father but at the same time a signal that his parents did not want Robert to be a 'junior.) into a non-observant Jewish family in New York City on April 22, 1904, to Ella (née Friedman), a painter, and Julius Seligmann Oppenheimer, a successful textile importer.
+Oppenheimer was born Julius Robert Oppenheimer into a non-observant Jewish family in New York City on April 22, 1904.
+His mother was Ella (née Friedman), a painter, and his father Julius Seligmann Oppenheimer, a successful textile importer.
 Robert had a younger brother, Frank, who also became a physicist.
-His father was born in Hanau, when it was still part of the Hesse-Nassau province of the Kingdom of Prussia, and as a teenager made his way to the United States in 1888, without money, higher education, or English.
+His father was born in Hanau, when it was still part of the Hesse-Nassau province of the Kingdom of Prussia, and as a teenager made his way to the United States in 1888, without money, higher education, or English proficiency.
 He was hired by a textile company and within a decade was an executive there, eventually becoming wealthy.
 In 1912, the family moved to an apartment on Riverside Drive near West 88th Street, Upper West Side, New York.
 Their art collection included works by Pablo Picasso, Édouard Vuillard, and Vincent van Gogh.

 Oppenheimer was initially educated at Alcuin Preparatory School.
 In 1911, he entered the Ethical Culture Society School, founded by Felix Adler to promote training based on the Ethical movement, whose motto was "Deed before Creed".
 Oppenheimer's father had been a member of the Society for many years, serving on its board of trustees.
 Oppenheimer was a versatile student, interested in English and French literature, and particularly mineralogy.
 He completed third and fourth grades in one year and skipped half of eighth grade.

 He took private music lessons by famous French flutist Georges Barrère.
 During his final year of school, Oppenheimer became interested in chemistry.
 He graduated in 1921, but his further education was delayed a year by an attack of colitis contracted while prospecting in Jáchymov during a family vacation in Czechoslovakia.
 He recovered in New Mexico, where he developed a love for horseback riding and the southwestern United States.

 Oppenheimer entered Harvard College in 1922 at age 18.
 He majored in chemistry; Harvard also required studies in history, literature, and philosophy or mathematics.
 To compensate for the delay caused by his illness, he took six courses each term instead of the usual four.
 He was admitted to the undergraduate honor society Phi Beta Kappa and was granted graduate standing in physics on the basis of independent study, allowing him to bypass basic courses in favor of advanced ones.
 He was attracted to experimental physics by a course on thermodynamics taught by Percy Bridgman.
 Oppenheimer graduated from Harvard in 1925 with a Bachelor of Arts, summa cum laude, after only three years of study.
+While Oppenheimer's birth certificate reads "Julius Robert Oppenheimer", his college transcript reads "J Robert Oppenheimer".
+Oppenheimer himself said the J stood for nothing, and his brother Frank "surmised that the J was symbolic, a gesture in the direction of naming the eldest son after the father but at the same time a signal that his parents did not want Robert to be a 'junior.